Create a Set of Web Buttons

 Step 6 - Set the Gradient Fill

 To change the second fill to a gradient click on the item in the Effects pane to view its settings and choose Linear Gradient from the Type popup.
-Change the gradient angle to 90˚ to rotate the gradient to draw from the bottom to the top of the button.
-Click on the left gradient bar color and set the bottom color to R: 0 G: 0 B: 0 A: 20%.
-Click on the right gradient bar color and set the top color to R: 255 G: 255 B: 255 A: 20%.
+Change the gradient angle to 90˚ and then focus on the gradient bar.
+Click the left color stop, set the color to black and drag that Alhpa slider to 20%.
+Click the right color stop, set the color to white and drag the Alpha slider to 20%.

 Step 7 - Set a Drop Shadow

 Next, we'll add a slight drop shadow to the button.
-Click on the check box next to the Drop Shadow item in Effects pane to enable the effect.
-Click on the drop shadow's color well and change the shadow color to 35% transparent black, R: 0 G: 0 B: 0 A: 35%.
+Click the check box next to the Drop Shadow item in Effects pane to enable the effect.
+Click on the drop shadow's color well, change the color to black and set the Alpha atributes to 35%.
 Click on the Drop Shadow item to view and edit its settings.
 Set the offset to X: 0 pt and Y: 1 pt to position the shadow slightly below the button.
-Set the blur size to 2 pt and turn off the 'Clip shadow…' setting.
+Drag that Size slider to 2 pt and turn off the 'Clip shadow by shape' setting.

 Step 8 - Set the Top Inner Border